Purpose of assessment

 The Final FRCR (Part B) examination comprises a clinical and an oral examination; the scoring system document explains how each component is marked and overall results are determined.
 Further general information on the examination shows in the guidance notes.

 Candidates who have passed the First FRCR examination and the Final FRCR (Part A) examination are permitted to attempt the Part B examination.
-A pass in the Final FRCR (Part A) examination remains valid, ie permits entry to the Part B examination, for six consecutive sittings, starting from the sitting at which the Part A examination is passed.
+A pass in the Final FRCR (Part A) examination remains valid, ie permits entry to the Part B examination, for three years, starting from the sitting at which the Part A examination is passed.

 How to apply